ethereum-optimism/op-analytics/concepts/l2_gas_tracker/readme.md

 **Notes:**
 - With ethereum-etl, we could also pull logs, token transfers, etc. But for the gas tracker, we only need blocks and transactions.
-- Some of the L2-specific fields aren't pulling in to the streaming database.
-This isn't a blocker, and we have a question out to ethereum-etl on this.